dev-Armaan/Aim_Trainer/README.md

 This is a simple Aim Trainer game using pygame and python3.
-Can be run on any laptop with atleast a 60 Hz refresh rate and a 800 x 600 px screen.
+Can be run on any computer with a minimum 60 Hz refresh rate and an 800 x 600 px screen, however, you can edit the frame rate using the clock.tick() function to suit your computer.